Documents to help you prepare to migrate your Atlassian Server or Data Center products.

 Change 2: New issue view

 We have focused tutorials for end users migrating from Jira Server to Jira Cloud.
 The tutorials describe how to perform common tasks in Jira, highlighting any differences between Cloud and Server.
-Access the videos playlist
+Learn more about the video tutorials

 Key changes for Bitbucket